4dn-dcic/tibanna/docs/simple_example.rst

 A sample CWL file is below.
 This CWL file can be found at https://raw.githubusercontent.com/4dn-dcic/tibanna/master/examples/md5/md5.cwl.
 To use your own docker image, replace ``duplexa/md5:v2`` with your docker image name.
-To use your own CWL file, you'll need to make sure it is accessible via HTTP so Tibanna can download it with ``wget``: If you're using github, you could use raw.githubusercontent.com like the example above.
+To use your own CWL file, you'll need to make sure it is accessible via HTTP so Tibanna can download it with ``wget``: If you're using github, you could use raw.githubusercontent.com like the link above.

 ::